 Leg Definition Leg Definition 1

 Leg (noun) — that part of the body stretching between the hip and foot, a prerequisite to standing, walking, running, and bearing the weight of the body.
-A leg is made up of the thigh, knee, shin and calf, together acting as part of a whole to enable mobility and balance.
+A leg is made up of the thigh, knee, shin and calf, acting as part of a whole.

 Part of speech: